“Should we display the information of current clients on other banks on our online services?

 - You risk losing brand loyalty to the aggregator

-Customers would interact with their bank on a decreasing basis if they use an aggregated account service with another bank or TPP.
+Customers would interact with their bank on a decreasing basis if they use an aggregated account service with another bank or third-party provider (TPP).
 This puts brand loyalty to the current or credit account bank under direct threat.

 The interaction with the customer would now belong to the aggregator.
 If the aggregator is another bank, you can bet that that bank would try to eventually get the customer to open an account with them too.